Laura Kerslake

 Perhaps most famous for hosting I'm A Celebrity… Get Me Out of Here when it temporarily moved to Wales, Gwyrch Castle is a fantastic day out on the North Wales coast.
 Built in the early 1800’s, this Grade I-listed country house is now a popular tourist attraction where you can do everything from visit I’m a Celeb filming locations, to take part in a ghost hunt.

 For those visiting at Easter, there’s an important mission to complete.
-Dewi, Gwrych Castle’s dragon has escaped and left her magical eggs all over the grounds.
-Families can take on the Dragon’s Quest between 12 and 21 April.
-Medieval characters will guide guests as they solve riddles and puzzles to find the missing eggs.
+Dwynwen, Gwrych Castle’s dragon has escaped and left her magical eggs all over the grounds.
+Families can take on the Dragon’s Quest between 28 March and 12 April.
+Mystical creatures will guide guests as they solve riddles and puzzles to find the missing eggs.
 Once completed, visitors under 16 will receive a chocolate treat as a reward.

 Need to know

-GreenWood Family Park is a day out like no other in North Wales.
-This forest of fun offers woodland adventures for all.
-From soft play and meeting the friendly farm animals in Cwtch Corner to riding the world’s only people powered coaster, there’s something for everyone here.
+Manorafon Farm Park is a day out like no other in North Wales.
+This fun farm offers a fantastic day out for all.
+From soft play and meeting the friendly farm animals in Cwtch Corner to a dinosaur trail, there’s something for everyone here.

 Need to know